 The best motor is the one that meets the application requirements.
 However, when both servo motors and stepper motors satisfy the basic requirements of a positioning application, it's important to have a deeper understanding of the two technologies to make an informed decision.

-In this blog post, we will summarize the differences between servo motor systems and stepper motor systems.
+In this article, I will summarize the differences between servo motor systems and stepper motor systems.

 Topics: Stepper Motors, Absolute Positioning, Alphastep Hybrid Control, Servo Motors, Network, Service Life